Understanding multi-fidelity training of machine-learned force-fields: Methodology

 \subsection{Dataset}

-In this work, we used the ANI-1ccx dataset for training and evaluation.\cite{Smith-20-05,Smith-19-07} This dataset comprises $\approx$\,500k diverse conformations of small-to-medium-sized molecules.
-Molecules are composed of carbon, hydrogen, nitrogen, and oxygen, and contain on average $\approx$\,14 atoms.
-The dataset consists of 1,910 unique chemical formulae.
-Structures in this dataset are labelled with two quantum-chemical methods: the $\omega$B97X approximate density functional with a \mbox{6-31G$^*$(d)} basis set \cite{Chai-08-02,Ditchfield-71-01} for energy and force labels, and a composite extrapolation scheme based on the DLPNO-CCSD(T) method for an accurate energy label.\cite{Smith-20-05,Guo-18-01} We refer to these labels as DFT and CC, respectively.
+In this work, we used the ANI-1ccx dataset for training and evaluation.\cite{Smith-20-05,Smith-19-07} This dataset comprises \num{\approx 500}k diverse conformations of small-to-medium-sized molecules.
+Molecules are composed of carbon, hydrogen, nitrogen, and oxygen, and contain on average \num{14} atoms.
+The dataset consists of \num{1910} unique chemical formulae.
+Representative structures are shown in Fig.~\ref{fig:ani}.

+Structures in this dataset are labelled with two quantum-chemical methods: the $\omega$B97X approximate density functional with a \mbox{6-31G$^*$} basis set \cite{Chai-08-02,Ditchfield-71-01} for energy and force labels, and a composite extrapolation scheme based on the DLPNO-CCSD(T) method for an accurate energy label.\cite{Smith-20-05,Guo-18-01} We refer to these labels as DFT and CC, respectively.

 We ran GFN2-xTB calculations for each structure in the dataset to generate energy and force labels with a third, less accurate quantum-chemical method.\cite{Bannwarth-19-03, Bannwarth-21, Grimme-17-05, Pracht-19-06} We refer to these labels as xTB.
-Around 200 ($<$\,0.05\%) of these calculations failed to converge; we discard these structures from our dataset, so that all remaining structures are labelled with all three methods (CC, DFT, and xTB).
+Around \num{200} (\qty{< 0.05}{\percent}) of these calculations failed to converge; we discard these structures from our dataset, so that all remaining structures are labelled with all three methods (CC, DFT, and xTB).

+We chose ANI-1ccx because it is, to the best of our knowledge, the only publicly available dataset that provides highly accurate CC labels as well as labels from another quantum-chemical method (here DFT) for the same set of structures.\cite{Smith-20-05,Smith-19-07} Together with the xTB labels we computed, this yields three levels of accuracy, or fidelity, per structure, making the dataset uniquely suited to a systematic investigation of multi-fidelity training strategies.